microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/tenantrelationship-put-multitenantorganization.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a new [multiTenantOrganization](../resources/multitenantorganization.md) object.
+Create a new multi-tenant organization.
 By default, the creator tenant becomes an owner tenant upon successful creation.
 Only owner tenants can manage an multi-tenant organization.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).